 Summer is generally hot everywhere – especially in southern Israel.
 The beachside city of Tel Aviv is generally warmer and more humid than Jerusalem, which sits up in the mountains.
 Beware of jellyfish in the water in July and August.

 The weather in Israel in October can be transitional but is usually still excellent for tourists – dry, but not as brutally hot as the peak summer months.
 Moreover, locals are celebrating the joyous fall holidays making October the best time to visit Jerusalem in our opinion.
 Keep reading for what to wear in Isreal in October and all year long.

 Does it snow in Jerusalem?
 Yes, sort of, sometimes.
 Snow isn’t necessarily an annual event, and when it happens it’s usually just a nice dusting that doesn’t stick around long.
 But if you’re interested in chasing winter weather make sure to head to Mount Hermon in the north – you can even go skiing in Israel!

-What shoes to wear in Israel
+Best Shoes to Wear in Israel

 I always like to start my own clothing packing lists by considering footwear and then working my way up.
 This is not a country where you’ll sit around or see everything from the window of a car, so the most important item you can pack are the best walking shoes for Israel.
 And which ones are those?
-It depends on your own needs and the time of year!
+What shoes to wear in Israel depends on your own needs and the time of year!

 Shoes for summer in Israel